-Article 16 Dissolution
+Article 16

+Dissolution of the fund

-A. Liquidation of the fund at maturity
+1. The term of the fund is not limited.

-- 1. The fund term ends on January 30, 2026. - 2.
-The Management Company will generally commence with the sale of the funds' assets 15 bank business days prior to the maturity date.
-At maturity, the Management Company will have disposed of the funds' assets, collected claims and payed off liabilities as far as possible.
-In case of an earlier liquidation/merger the provisions under paragraph B shall apply. - 3.
-To ensure the proper determination of the liquidation proceeds at maturity, as well as its timely payout to the unitholders, the issue and redemption of units will generally be suspended 15 bank business days prior to maturity of the fund. - 4.
-Latest at maturity date or on the day following the maturity date, should the maturity date fall on a day that is not a bank business day, the Management Company discloses the liquidation proceeds for each unit.
-The liquidation proceeds will be received by the Depositary and the paying agencies for payout that day. - 5.
-All potentially incurred costs of the liquidation will be borne by the fund, unless otherwise agreed by the Management Company. - B. General rules on liquidation and merger - 1.
-However, notwithstanding the preceding, the fund can be dissolved at any time by the Management Company.
-The Management Company may decide to dissolve the fund if such dissolution appears necessary or expedient in consideration of the interests of unitholders, for protection of the interests of the Management Company, or in the interest of the investment policy. - 2.
-Dissolution of the fund is mandatory in the cases provided for by law. - 3.
-The Management Company shall publish any such dissolution of the fund in the Trade and Companies Register (RESA) and in at least two daily newspapers with sufficient circulation, at least one of which must be a Luxembourg newspaper, as required by law, and in accordance with the regulations of each respective country of distribution. - 4.
-The issue of units shall cease when the fund is dissolved.
-If not otherwise decided by the
+2. However, notwithstanding the preceding, the fund can be dissolved at any time by the Management Company, unless otherwise provided for in the special section of the Sales Prospectus.
+The Management Company may decide to dissolve the fund if such dissolution appears necessary or expedient in consideration of the interests of unitholders, for protection of the interests of the Management Company, or in the interest of the investment policy.

+3. Dissolution of the fund is mandatory in the cases provided for by law.

+4. The Management Company shall publish any such dissolution of the fund in the Trade and Companies Register (RESA) and in at least two daily newspapers with sufficient circulation, at least one of which must be a Luxembourg newspaper, as required by law, and in accordance with the regulations of each respective country of distribution.

-Management Company, the redemption of units will cease at the same time.
+5. The issue of units shall cease when the fund is dissolved.
+If not otherwise decided by the Management Company, the redemption of units will cease at the same time.
 Should the Management Company decide to continue to accept redemptions, it will ensure the equal treatment of unitholders.

-- 5. On the order of the Management Company or of the liquidators appointed by the Management Company or by the Depositary in agreement with the supervisory authority if necessary, the Depositary will divide the proceeds of the liquidation, less the costs of liquidation and fees if applicable, among the unitholders of the fund according to their entitlement.
-The net proceeds of liquidation not collected by unitholders upon completion of the liquidation proceedings will at that time be deposited by the Depositary with the Caisse de Consignation in the Grand Duchy of Luxembourg for the account of unitholders entitled to them, where such amounts will be forfeited if not claimed by the statutory deadline. - 6.
-Neither the unitholders nor their heirs or legal successors may apply for dissolution or division of the fund.
+6. On the order of the Management Company or of the liquidators appointed by the Management Company or by the Depositary in agreement with the supervisory authority, the Depositary will divide the proceeds of the liquidation, less the costs of liquidation and fees, if applicable, among the unitholders of the fund according to their entitlement.
+The net proceeds of liquidation not collected by unitholders upon completion of the liquidation proceedings will at that time be deposited by the Depositary with the Caisse de Consignation in the Grand Duchy of Luxembourg for the account of unitholders entitled to them, where such amounts will be forfeited if not claimed by the statutory deadline.

+7. Neither the unitholders nor their heirs or legal successors may apply for dissolution or division of the fund.